cactauz/gfy/README.md

 attempts to load a set of mods in the way factorio would, and examines the final state to determine the resultant recipes.
 WIP

+seablock-output.txt is the current output from running against seablock pack 0.3.1

 #### Installation

 1. download repository